 The 16th, 17th and 18th centuries were a time of great change for the inhabitants of Latvia, including the reformation, the collapse of the Livonian state, and the time when the Latvian territory was divided up among three foreign powers: German, Swedish and Polish.
 During this time, the ancient tribes of the Couronians, Semigallians, Selonians, Livs and northern Latgallians assimilated to form the Latvian people, speaking one Latvian language.
 Latvia became part of the Russian empire in 1710.
 In 1920, Latvia gained its independence; however, in 1939 Latvia was given over to Soviet rule as part of an agreement between Nazi Germany and Soviet Russia.
 Latvia finally regained its independence in 1991.
 Despite having foreign rule from the 13th to 20th centuries, the Latvian nation has maintained its identity throughout the generations via its language and musical traditions.

-Latvian folk dress is characterized two historic periods of specific traditions.
-First is the “ancient dress” period from 7th to 13th century.
-The second one dates back to 18th and 19th century and is often referred as the “ethnic” or “ethnographic dress”.
+Latvian folk dress is characterised by two historic periods of specific traditions.
+First is the “ancient dress” period from the 7th to 13th century.
+The second one dates back to 18th and 19th centuries and is often referred as the “ethnic” or “ethnographic dress”.
 The latter costumes are basically the traditional festive outfits of peasants, craftsmen, fishermen and other ordinary folk as worn in the 19th century, approximately up to the 1870s.
 The Latvians also wore work clothes differing according to the season and weather.
 Folk dress in Latvia has played and still plays an important symbolic role in the preservation of national values and cultural heritage.
 Nowadays, traditional folk costumes are worn for festive occasions both at a personal and national level (especially the Latvian song festival).
 The garments not only display social status but also the origins and traditions of a particular region of Latvia, of which there are five: Augšzeme, Kurzeme, Latgale, Vidzeme and Zemgale.

-Ancient Latvian Dress (7th – 13th century)
+Ancient Latvian Dress (7th–13th century)

 The Ancient dress period is well known for its usage of bronze – rings, spirals and brooches.
 The ancient dress for both Latvian men and women consisted of long tunic-shaped costumes.
 During this period, both men and women had clothing made from locally grown flax (linen), like many other countries of Northern Europe, and fleece, while shoes and caps were made mostly from furs and the leather of domestic or wild animals.
 The cloth consisted of plain weave or twill.
-Most of the clothing was made locally while trading routes to Scandinavia, Russia and even the Middle East provided tribes with jewellery.
+Most of the clothing was made locally while trading routes to Scandinavia, Russia and even the Middle East provided the local tribes with jewellery.

 Knitting was done using the naalbinding technique known also from the Vikings (nålbindning), which means binding with a needle.
 It is a little like crochet, but with a needle instead of a hook and short pieces of wool, so that if a piece of wool breaks the cloth does not unravel and just a couple of stitches need to be replaced.